Clivia robusta B.G.Murray & al.

 Clivia plants require partial to full shade and fast-draining loamy soils to produce healthy growth.

 Spread a 1-inch (2.5-cm) layer of mulch around the Clivia plant with a rake.
-Keep the mulch 4 to 6 inches (10 to 15 cm) from the base of the plant to avoid rot.
+Keep the mulch 4 to 6 inches (10 to 15 cm) from the plant's base to avoid rot.

 Native to South Africa.